-International applicants, meeting all other University admission requirements, must also provide evidence of proficiency in English.
+All applicants, meeting all other University admission requirements, must also provide evidence of proficiency in English.
 A list of ways that English language proficiency can be demonstrated is provided below:

-- 4 consecutive years in secondary English in an English-speaking country; - BC English or Literature 12 or Canadian equivalent; Completed international baccalaureate; - A degree or diploma from a post-secondary institution in an English-speaking country; - First year of Canadian university English with a grade of C or better; - Canadian Academic English Language Assessment (CAEL) at level 60 or higher; - International English Language Testing System (IELTS) at level 6.5 or higher; - Michigan English Language Assessment Battery (MELAB) at level 80 or higher; - Test of English as a Foreign Language (TOEFL) internet at level 83 or higher; - Test of English as a Foreign Language (TOEFL) paper test at least 50 each for Reading, Listening and Writing.
+- 4 consecutive years in secondary English in an English-speaking country; - BC English or Literature 12 or Canadian equivalent; - Completed International Baccalaureate; - Completed a DEC at a French or English CEGEP in Quebec - A degree or diploma from a post-secondary institution in an English-speaking country; - First year of Canadian university English with a grade of C or better; - Canadian Academic English Language Assessment (CAEL) at level 60 or higher; - International English Language Testing System (IELTS) at level 6.5 or higher; - Michigan English Language Assessment Battery (MELAB) at level 80 or higher; - Test of English as a Foreign Language (TOEFL) internet at level 83 or higher; - Test of English as a Foreign Language (TOEFL) paper test at least 50 each for Reading, Listening and Writing.